MichaelDBA/pg_vacuum/readme.md

 ## Examples
+*NOTE: all examples shown are in --dryrun mode since this is a best practice before actually running the command.*<br/>
 Vacuum all tables that don't have any vacuums/analyzes.
 Only do tables less that 100MB in size.
 Bypass partitioned tables.
 Dryrun first.<br/>
 `pg_vacuum.py -H localhost -d testing -p 5432 -U postgres --maxsize 1000000000 --nullsonly --ignoreparts --dryrun`
 <br/><br/>